Wild Bees And Pollination - Why Do Wild Bees Matter?

 As an example, the efficiency of bumble bees in commercial pollination of tomatoes, was not even discovered until the 1980s.

-• In many countries, nowadays there are relatively few wild colonies of honey bees.
+In some countries, there are relatively few wild colonies of honey bees.

 Thus, although there may be thousands of honey bee colonies in a country, they are primarily limited in distribution by the movement of beekeepers.
 Honey bees will only fly within a radius of 3 to 5 miles to forage for food (although some sources state 12 miles).